Need to know

 The ground-floor rooms (10, 11 and 12) and several of the Very Good rooms are large enough to fit extra beds.

 Kids will love the huge toy box, board games and Wendy house out in the back garden.
-Child-friendly capers in the nearby countryside include walking, cycling, horseriding, waterskiing and sailing.
-For animal encounters, they can feed the lambs at Cotswold Farm Park (www.cotswoldfarmpark.co.uk) or go wild at Cotswold Wildlife Park and Gardens (www.cotswoldwildlifepark.co.uk).
-Magical, traditional Giffords Circus (www.giffordscircus.com) performs locally, too.
+Child-friendly capers in the nearby countryside include walking, cycling, horseriding, waterskiing and sailing; adventurous kids will like the climbing wall at Far Peak.
+For animal encounters, they can feed the lambs at Cotswold Farm Park or go wild at Cotswold Wildlife Park and Gardens.
+Magical, traditional Giffords Circus performs locally, too.

 The restaurant offers an appealing children's menu and welcomes nippers at any time.
 Staff can whip up packed lunches for picnics or heat baby food or milk.

-Babysitting can be arranged with a local company, we recommend giving a week's notice.
+Staff can give advice on local babysitting companies; we recommend giving a week's notice.

 No need to pack